sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Numpy/axis-concatenate-sum/mean-calculation-with-axis.md

+## What may make more sense from a pure programming perspective of action on array elements :

+### Axis 0 will act on all the ROWS in each COLUMN

+### Axis 1 will act on all the COLUMNS in each ROW

+### So a `mean` on axis 0 will be the mean of all the rows in each column, and a mean on axis 1 will be a mean of all the columns in each row.

+---

 When applying certain Numpy functions like np.mean(), we can specify what axis we want to calculate the values across.

 For axis=0, this means that we apply a function along each “column”, or all values that occur vertically.